bradleyeckert/hermes/docs/hermes.md

 Communication is ACKed, so it requires a successful IV setup in both directions.

+Pairing initializes the keystream.
+Messages use 16-byte chunks of that keystream.
+As long as a different IV is used for each pairing sequence, the keystream does not repeat.

 ## Key management

 The only plaintext sent over the port, besides message tags, is boilerplate information that should be used to supply a UUID.
 A key vault would use the UUID to look up the key. `hermesBoiler(&Alice)` triggers a boilerplate response from Bob.
 The response is sent to a handler function that will use it to look up the keys.